MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/view-your-bill-or-invoice.md

   - The order creation date, and the order number.

-4. To print or save a PDF copy of the invoice, choose **Download PDF**.
+4. To print or save a PDF copy of the invoice, select **Download PDF**.

 ## Stop receiving a copy of my billing statement in email